-Soups can generally be served through the year any time and this one of noodles is also good enough for a meal.
+Soups can generally be served through the year at any time and this one of noodles is also good enough for a meal.
 Since it contains vegetables and chicken, it also gives ample amounts of nutrition.

 Samosa is Indian/Nepali Food which is very common and very popular among Nepali veg lovers.
-It comes with either tomato sauce or different curry.
+It comes with either tomato sauce or a different curry.
 Samosa is a potato stuffed deep fried tea time snack that is very popular not only in India and Nepal but also across Asian countries and the middle east.
 It is believed that they originated from the middle east and was brought to India by the Merchants.
-Slowly, is also came to Nepal and spread across South Asia.
-Samosa are commonly they are made with potato stuffing but can also be made of meat.
+Slowly, it also came to Nepal and spread across South Asia.
+Samosa is commonly they are made with potato stuffing but can also be made of meat.
 Samosa is one of the most commonly eaten snacks in Nepal.

 8. Sel Roti